• Skip to primary navigation

 Ingredients

-• Flour - Gives the doughnuts structure.
+• Flour - Gives the donuts structure.
 I used all-purpose flour.

-• Sugar - For sweetness and keeping the doughnuts soft and moist.
+• Sugar - For sweetness and keeping the donuts soft and moist.

 • Baking Powder & Baking Soda - For leavening.